 Obviously, there was no single reason, but as the world moved into the 1970s, a mounting series of economic shocks, marked especially by strikes, saw the British economy slipping further and further behind European and World growth.
 Inflation during the early 1970s was never once below 5%, peaking at just below 25% in 1975.

-Two things lead to this – world wide food shortages and rapid increases in fuel costs due to the 1973 oil crisis which was in turn due to the Yom Kippur War.
-Ted Heath’s Conservative Government lost its majority in the first of 1974’s elections, with Harold Wilson’s Labour Party only just securing a majority in the year’s second election in October.
+Two things lead to this – worldwide food shortages and rapid increases in fuel costs due to the 1973 oil crisis which was in turn due to the Yom Kippur War.
+Ted Heath’s Conservative government lost its majority in the first of 1974’s elections, with Harold Wilson’s Labour Party only just securing a majority in the year’s second election in October.

 By 1976 things were so bad for the UK economy that the country required a loan from the IMF – the International Monetary Fund.
-There were two reasons, namely a) too high a budget deficit, the difference between the government’s revenue and expenditure; and b) belief in the markets that the British currency was valued too highly leading to pressure on the pound, causing it to deprecate.
+There were two reasons, namely a) too high a budget deficit, the difference between the government’s revenue and expenditure; and b) belief in the markets that the British currency was valued too highly leading to pressure on the pound, causing it to depreciate.

 Running alongside the IMF loan, Chancellor Denis Healey and Prime Minister James Callaghan had implemented a form of monetarism.
 They had adopted deflationary policies and reduced public spending.
 Initially enjoying some success – inflation was below 10% by the summer of 1978, although unemployment had climbed to one and a half million.

-Obviously, this did not go down well with the unions and coupled with the break down of wage restraint, lead to the Winter of Discontent in 1978–79 during which there were widespread strikes by public sector unions that seriously inconvenienced and really did anger the public.
+Obviously, this did not go down well with the unions and coupled with the breakdown of wage restraint, lead to the Winter of Discontent in 1978–79 during which there were widespread strikes by public-sector unions that seriously inconvenienced and really did anger the public.